 Okay, let’s do it!

-SUPPLIES for Greek Goddess Artemis Costume:
+SUPPLIES for the Artemis Greek Goddess Costume:

 - White flowy type of fabric, I bought 3 yards of 60 inch wide (nothing too sheer, but not too thick or stiff because you want it to hang nicely and have movement….I used a flowy polyester fabric, but even a spandex knit, or another type of fabric that has good movement would work too.)